Musashi Imperial Graveyard: Resting place of Emperors

 It is a simple place.
 The entrance is large and spacious.
 A small garden and pond are on the right, and an administration building is on the left.

 Everything is elegant.
 The courtyards in front of the tombs have huge torii (the gates at Shinto shrines) and manicured trees.
-Staircases go up to a low fence with an Imperial seal on the entrance.
+Staircases go to a low fence with an Imperial seal on the entrance.
 It feels regal.

 Past the fence are huge stone mound-like tombs.
 They are made of countless little stones.
 Each is about the size of a large man’s fist, and they interlock together.
 It’s a pity they are off-limits.